 Making the Background and Tree

 First, I cut the large felt pieces, and I must say, this was the hardest part.
 I simply am terrible at cutting in a straight line.
-Why don’t squiggly scissors worked on felt?!
+Why don’t squiggly scissors work on felt?!

 I cut a piece of white background to be 18 inches by 22 inches.
 My reason for this was that I already had an interactive alphabet of this size hanging from a wooden dowel.
 I figured I could borrow the dowel; although I ended up finding another one in the garage.